Tropical storm off Mexico's Pacific coast to become hurricane

-MEXICO CITY Tropical storm Carlos formed off the southern Pacific coast of Mexico on Thursday and was forecast to become a hurricane by Friday night, the U.S. National Hurricane Center said.
+MEXICO CITY Tropical storm Carlos formed off the southern Pacific coast of Mexico on Thursday and was forecast to become a hurricane by the weekend, the U.S. National Hurricane Center said.

-It said there was a tropical storm watch in effect for the area between the Pacific tourist resorts of Acapulco to Zihuatanejo, both in Guerrero state, meaning tropical storm conditions are possible there within 48 hours.

-Carlos was about 170 miles (274 km) south of Acapulco and had maximum sustained winds of 60 miles per hour (97 km/h) late on Thursday, the Miami-based NHC said.
+Carlos was about 195 miles (314 km) south of the beach resort of Acapulco and had maximum winds of 50 miles per hour (80 km/h), the Miami-based NHC said.

 (Reporting by Michael O'Boyle and Christine Murray; Editing by Meredith Mazzilli and Jonathan Oatis)